codebar/blog/source/_posts/2015-10-18-uncodebar.markdown

 author: Kriszta Matyi
 author_email: matyi.kriszta@gmail.com
 categories: unconference codebar coaches
+tweet_message: "Quick recap of :title on the :username blog #uncodebar :url"
 ---

 Here at codebar we run over a hundred workshops a year for people underrepresented in the tech industry - 52 in our Central London chapter alone.
 All this is possible thanks to our dedicated coaches who volunteer their free time to come and teach our students week after week.
 While codebar is all about the students, we wanted to acknowledge the hard work our coaches put into codebar to make it as successful as it is.